trel/irods_client_rest_cpp_beast/README.md

 This is required, as the Authorization Code Grant needs to be redirected back to the HTTP API, to complete HTTP API token generation.

-#### Add `irods_username` to the claims
+#### Add your specified `irods_user_claim` to the user's claims
-Currently, the server looks for the custom claim `irods_username` in the ID Token.
+Currently, the server looks for the custom claim in the ID Token, which is specified in the `irods_user_claim` parameter.
 This serves as the mapping mechanism for an OIDC User to an iRODS User.

-A user who authenticates but does not have a `irods_username` mapped in their account will not have access to the API.
+A user who authenticates but does not have the claim specified in `irods_user_claim` mapped in their account will not have access to the API.
-A HTTP 400 Bad Request status code will be returned if no `irods_username` is found.
+A HTTP 400 Bad Request status code will be returned if the claim specified in `irods_user_claim` is not found.

 #### Supported Grants
 Currently, the HTTP API server supports the following two grants: